The Silver Moccasin is a 100% Indigenous-owned and operated family business.

 About Victoria Swain

-Victori is a 26-year-old Ojibway and Potawatomi educator, artist and Indigenous advocate.
+Victoria is a 27-year-old Ojibway and Potawatomi educator, artist and Indigenous advocate.
 She graduated with a Bachelor of Fine Arts (2018) in Criticism and Curatorial Practices at OCAD University, Toronto.
 Victoria Swain recently graduated from Nipissing University with a Bachelor of Education (2020) in Visual Arts and Language Arts.
-She enjoys drawing, painting, and print-making and her artwork have been featured in various exhibitions, such as the Aboriginal Writing and Arts Challenge (now Indigenous Arts & Stories).
+She enjoys drawing, painting, and print-making and her artworks have been featured in various exhibitions, such as the Aboriginal Writing and Arts Challenge (now Indigenous Arts & Stories).
 In this art challenge, she won first place in the visual art for the youth category (2012).
-Victoria is also an active member of the Ontario Coalition of Indigenous Peoples.
+Victoria is also an active member of the Ontario Coalition of Indigenous Peoples and a member of the Youth and Elders Council for the Nuculear Waste Management Orangzitionn.
 Look forward to future Indigenous designs and artwork from Victoria in store soon!